srujanielango/Lung-Cancer-Detection-using-3D-Convolutional-Neural-Networks/README.md

-# Steps to implement 3D convolutional Neural Network for Lung Cancer Detection
+# Implementing 3D convolutional Neural Network for Lung Cancer Detection

 •	Download and install CUDA such that GPU can be utilized for processing on data and this speeds up training by a considerate amount of time.
 Also Download CUDNN and copy the contents of the folder to the respective contents in the CUDA folder

 •	Install anaconda with python 3.5

 •	Create a conda environment in command prompt and name it as tensorflow gpu.
 Follow instructions in this page to setup tensorflow gpu for the system: https://www.tensorflow.org/install/install_windows
 •	Activate the environment
 •	Import all the necessary libraries specified below